icfnext/prosper/README.md

     ]
 )
 class MySpec extends ProsperSpec {

 }
 ```

 #### Skipping Content Import

-In some cases you may not want to import content for your Spec.
-In order to skip the content import, simply place the @SkipContentImport annotation at the top of your Spec.
-The example below shows a Spec that skips the content import.
+In some cases you may not want to import content for your spec.
+To skip the content import, annotate your spec class with `@SkipContentImport`.
+The example below shows a spec that skips the content import.

 ```groovy
 @SkipContentImport
 class MySpec extends ProsperSpec {

 }
 ```